 Supplies: Empty TP roll, paint, paper, scissors

-This was one of those crafts that just happened, you know, when you have a pile of TP rolls sitting in your trolley and you’re wondering, “What else can I craft with these”?
+This was one of those crafts that just happened, you know, when you have a pile of TP rolls sitting in your trolley, and you’re wondering, “What else can I craft with these”?

 We painted each toilet paper roll a different rainbow colour (yes, I helped speed that part up), glued the rolls in a row, then made a happy little sunshine face using yellow dot markers and paint sticks.
 It turned out SO cute.
 I added the smiley face and eyes, and suddenly it was sunshine with rainbow hair!